A Design-Based Perspective on Synthetic Control Methods: SETUP

 \subsubsection{Estimators}

-We characterize the GSC estimators in terms of a set of weights $\momega_{ijt}$, indexed by $i=1,\ldots,N$, $j=0,\ldots,N$, and $t=1,\ldots,T$.
+We characterize the GSC estimators in terms of a set of weights $M_{ijt}$, indexed by $i=1,\ldots,N$, $j=0,\ldots,N$, and $t=1,\ldots,T$.
 Given a set of weights $\momega$, treatment assignments $\bu$, $\bv$, and outcomes $\by$, the GSC estimator has the form

-If unit $i$ is treated in period $t$, the estimator is a linear function of the outcomes for all units for period $t$.
-For all estimators we consider, the weights are a function of the baseline outcomes $\by(0)$ during non-treated periods.
+We show that this estimator is stochastic only through the $U_i$ and $V_t$ by showing below that the weights are non-stochastic.

 The estimators in the GSC class differ in the choice of the weights $\momega.$ There are generally two components to this choice.
-First, there is a set of possible weights, denoted by $\calm$, over which we search for an optimal weight.
-These sets $\calm$ differ between the estimators we consider, but in all cases the sets are non-stochastic.
-Second, there is an objective function that defines the weight within the set of possible weights.
+First, there is an objective function that defines the weight within the set of possible weights.
 This objective function is identical for all GSC estimators we consider in the current article.
+Second, there is a non-stochastic set of possible weights, denoted by $\calm$, over which we search for an optimal weight.
+These sets $\calm$ differ between the estimators we consider, and in fact it is the only way in which the estimators differ.
+A summary of the differences between the estimators is given in Table \ref{table_gsc_comparisons}.